Meet Our Award-Winning Teachers

 "I would love to have more time with Dr. Barnhard for my next Blood bank rotation.
 There is so much to learn from her."

 Dr. Dalton is a surgical pathologist and leads the educational experience at our teaching affiliate, the Mather VA Medical Center.
 She is a dedicated teacher who is committed to providing the residents with an outstanding experience during their rotations.
 She is a long-standing member of our Residency Advisory Committee and ensures that the VA rotations are aligned with the expectations and standards of our program and the ACGME.
-In recognition of her outstanding contributions, the residents honored her with the Resident’s Teaching Award for VA Faculty in 2014.
+In recognition of her outstanding contributions, the residents honored her with the Resident’s Teaching Award for Volunteer Faculty in 2014 and 2020.

 Here’s what residents say about Dr. Dalton’s teaching: